What happens when the lights go out for good?

 A faith healer and a repentant programmer navigate the dusk of civilisation.

 OFF follows the journey of Avery, a misanthropic but brilliant Mindstyle Designer, and Gen, a self-ordained faith healer during the last few days before all power supplies are permanently disconnected.
-Guided by symbols from a science fiction novel she considers her bible, Gen believes she needs to save 10 more people in order to open a portal to a better dimension.
+Gen believes she needs to save 40 people in order to open a portal to a better dimension.
 Avery, a skeptic, reluctantly follows Gen with the hopes of supporting her chase for escapist highs and finding her old love along the way.

 The relationship that develops between Avery and Gen and the situations the mission throws them into range from dark, touching to humorous and off-beat.